eliben/code-for-blog/2017/continuations-trampolines/README.rst

-All the code in this folder was tested with Python 3.5
+All the Python code in this folder was tested with Python 3.5